AladdineDev/portfolio/docs/translation-template.md

     }
   ],

-  // Credits (displayed in the bottom banner) "credit": {
+  // Bottom banner
+  "bottomBanner": {
-    "message": "Inspired by", // Text at the beginning of the "to" part "to": "Aladdine Abdou", // Text at the end of the "message" part "url": "https://aladdine.dev" // URL to open when the "to" part is tapped },
+    "message": "Open source portfolio -", // Text at the beginning of the "displayLink" part "displayLink": "Fork it!", // Text at the end of the "message" part "linkUrl": "https://github.com/aaldn/portfolio" // URL to open when the "displayLink" part is tapped },

   // Navigation and Section Titles